W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

-We now study the OPE between a vertex operator from the Heisenberg vertex algebra and one of the Bosonic Vertex Operators defined above. \begin{proposition} Let $v\in\V_{\bm c,+}$ and write $Y(v,z)$ under the form
+Here the notation $\ln(z-w)$ has to be understood as $\ln z-\sum_{n\geq1}\frac1nw^nz^{-n}$ for $\norm{z}>\norm{w}$. \end{proposition} The above might depend on the determination of the logarithm fixed, however this ambiguity will be lifted in the applications considered in the present document, namely in Subsections~\ref{subsec:vir} and~\ref{subsec:screen}.
+Before moving on let us describe the OPE between a vertex operator from the Heisenberg vertex algebra and one of the bosonic Vertex Operators defined above. \begin{proposition} Let $\vecgen\in\V_{\bm c,+}$ and $\alpha\in\h$.
+Then for $\norm{z}>\norm{w}$